 - The Florida Bar Grievance Committee “H” in the 17th Judicial Circuit

-Speaker, "Data Breach and Privacy," University of Miami School of Law, March 2017
+- Speaker, "Data Breach and Privacy," University of Miami, Business Law for Entrepreneurs, March 2017

 - Speaker, "Litigation Considerations for Entrepreneurs" and “Insurance Coverage for Government Investigations,” University of Miami, Business Law for Entrepreneurs, April 2015

-- Panelist, "Tripartite Relationships: The Ethical and Practical Considerations for Parties involved in Tripartite Relationships," Claims Litigation Management Alliance Southern Chapter Educational and Networking event, November 13, 2014
+- Panelist, "Tripartite Relationships: The Ethical and Practical Considerations for Parties involved in Tripartite Relationships," Claims Litigation Management Alliance Southern Chapter Educational and Networking Event, November, 2014

 - Speaker, "Considerations for Entrepreneurs from a litigator's perspective," University of Miami, Business Law for Entrepreneurs, April 2014